alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 A share network was crucial because the containers needed to talk to each other.
 This was my first attempt at shared networks within Docker and it took a fair bit of research before settling on the existing solution.

-Accurate port mapping, port exposing, and learning about how to listen to ports within a share network were the highlight.
+Accurate port mapping, port exposing, and learning about how to listen to ports within a shared network were the highlight.